robschmidtinfo/RobJS/README.md

     `;
   };
 ```
 10. That's it.
 Your done.
-Try it out in the browser.<br />
+Try it out in the browser.
-To see an example of a fully functional CRUD frontend app, take a look at ***simple todo app made with robjs***
+11. To see an example of a fully functional CRUD frontend app, take a look at [Simple Todo App made with RobJS](https://github.com/robschmidtinfo/simple-todo-app-made-with-robjs?)